ataiva-software/runestone/README.md

 ### Build System

-Runestone uses a Makefile for build automation with automatic documentation generation:
+Drift uses a Makefile for build automation with automatic documentation generation:

 ```bash
 # Development build with docs